Fai/Fai/README.md

 # 👋 Hello world, I'm Fai, an AI Engineer.
 - 🌱 Research about LLM Agent for Software Development.
-- 📫 Made with ❤️ in Bangkok, TH
+- 📫 Made with ❤️ in Thailand

 <!---
 ## Achievements